WildElaeagnus/Spotify_DW_playlist_saver/README.md

 ===
  Saves the weekly Spotify recommendations playlist, taking into account tracks you don't like.

+## Deprecation wrning
+[Here](https://github.com/akorzunin/Spotify_save_DW) is new project for the same purpose but with better implementation as a web app.

 Why
 ---
  Each week, Discover Weekly playlist is updated and the user's list of tracks he doesn't like is deleted.
 The program allows you to save a playlist generated from the recommendation playlist.